 It winds through a small portion of the Greenbelt alongside Clear Creek and features four beautiful lakes.
-The trail has become a popular destination for out-of-towners and an integral go-to place of local hikers, runners, skater, equestrians, and cyclists.
-It also offers opportunities for birding and wildlife viewing along the Wheat Ridge Riparian Area.
-You could see hawks, red-winged blackbirds, geese, muskrats, and beavers.
+The trail has become a popular destination for out-of-towners and an integral go-to place for local hikers, runners, skaters, equestrians, and cyclists.
+It also offers opportunities for birding and wildlife viewing in the Wheat Ridge Riparian Area.

 Hiking and Biking

 In 2007, the trail was designated as a National Recreation Trail.
-Clear Creek National Recreation Trail is a paved multi-use trail that is suited for all skill level and ages.
-This moderately trafficked greenway, urban type trail is 6.5 miles long and traverses between Youngfield and Harlan Street through scenic natural areas that’s somehow bizarre for an urban setting.
+Clear Creek National Recreation Trail is a paved multi-use trail that is suited for all skill levels and ages.
+This moderately trafficked greenway, the urban-type trail is 6.5 miles long and traverses between Youngfield and Harlan Street through scenic natural areas that are somehow bizarre for an urban setting.

-Clear Creek National Recreation Trail starts at the Youngfield Trailhead at South of W. 42nd Avenue & Clear Creek on Youngfield Street.
-The beginning of the hike goes past four beautiful lakes immediately- Prospect, Tabor, Bass, and West Lakes.
+Clear Creek National Recreation Trail starts at the Youngfield Trailhead South of W. 42nd Avenue & Clear Creek on Youngfield Street.
+The beginning of the hike goes past four beautiful lakes immediately: Prospect, Tabor, Bass, and West Lakes.